Skip to content

 int updateById(@Param(Constants.ENTITY) T entity);

-Function Description: Updates records that meet the specified conditions.
+Function Description: Updates records that match the specified conditions.

-Return Value: int, representing the number of affected rows, typically 1 indicating a successful update.
+Return Value: int, representing the number of rows affected by the update operation, typically 1 to indicate successful update.

 Parameter Description:

-TentityEntity object (set condition values, can be null)
+TentityEntity object (sets condition values, can be null)

-Wrapper<T>updateWrapperEntity object wrapper class (can be null, where the entity inside generates WHERE clauses)
+Wrapper<T>updateWrapperEntity object wrapper class (can be null, the entity inside is used to generate the WHERE clause)

 Example (update):

-// Assume an UpdateWrapper object with query condition age > 25, updating emails of matching users
+// Assume you have an UpdateWrapper object that sets the query condition to age > 25, updating the email for users that meet the condition

 UpdateWrapper<User> updateWrapper = new UpdateWrapper<>();